Digital SAT Pattern in India 2026: Format, Section‑Wise Details & Key Changes

 Total 134 minutes 98 400-1600

-The Maths section of the SAT syllabus focuses on areas of algebra, advanced math, problem-solving, data analysis, geometry, and trigonometry.
+The SAT Math section focuses on areas of algebra, advanced math, problem-solving, data analysis, geometry, and trigonometry.
 The section is divided into 2 modules.
 Each module contains 22 questions.
 The table below gives the question types in the SAT Maths section.

 Subject Area Question Types Number of Questions